 A research project is on the chosen dissertation topic and it must include:

-- a description of the scientific problem to be addressed, a discussion of the state of research on the topic in Lithuania and worldwide;
+- a description of the research problem to be addressed, a discussion of the state of research on the topic in Lithuania and worldwide;

 - the relevance, novelty and promise of the chosen topic; and how the data obtained could complement the research already carried out;

-- the aim and main objectives of the work are formulated;
+- the aim and main objectives of the work formulated;

-- the length of the project must be up to 10,000 characters; it must comply with the general requirements for scientific papers;
+- the length of the project must be up to 10,000 characters; it must comply with the general requirements for research papers;

-- The research projectmust be submitted to the PhD Committee in electronic form between 21 and 25 June inclusive (e-mail: ).
+- The research project must be submitted to the PhD Committee in electronic form till 24th of June (email: ).

-The interview will take place on the topic of the chosen dissertation.
-In the case of a research project, a presentation of 7-10 minutes.
-The interview will be evaluated on the basis of the applicant's scientific competence, motivation for choosing the dissertation topic, theoretical preparation and initial methodological skills.
+The interview will take place on the topic chosen for the dissertation.
+In the case of a research project, a presentation of 7–10 minutes.
+The interview will be evaluated on the basis of the applicant's research competence, motivation for choosing the dissertation topic, theoretical preparation and initial methodological skills.

-Applicants' scientific experience is assessed on the basis of their published scientific work and participation in international scientific conferences.
+Applicants' research experience is assessed on the basis of their published research work and participation at international research conferences.
 Points are awarded for:

-- 0,25 points for participation in international scientific conferences with oral or poster presentations (regardless of the number of conferences);
+- 0.25 points for participation at international research conferences with oral or poster presentations (regardless of the number of conferences);

-- 0,5 points for publishing scientific articles in peer-reviewed journals (regardless of the number of articles) with no citation index (IF)
+- 0.5 points for publishing research articles in peer-reviewed journals (regardless of the number of articles) with no citation index (IF);

-- 1 point for each scientific article published in a peer-reviewed journal with an IF, with 1 point awarded.
+- 1 point for each research article published in a peer-reviewed journal with an IF.

 Composition of the competition points